 If two people meet at an event and want to share contact information, using Find Friends Nearby is designed to eliminate the need for them to type in each other's names and weed through a list of possible results, which can be long for those with common names.

 Facebook downplayed the feature when asked for comment.
-It also would not say if it had been disabled.

 "This wasn't a formal release -- this was something that a few engineers were testing.
 With all tests, some get released as full products, others don't.
 Nothing more to say on this for now," a Facebook spokeswoman said in an email.